NJ Heart & Vascular Care

 Board Certified Cardiologist & Cardiovascular Physician located in Princeton, NJ & Hamilton Square, NJ

-As a leading cardiologist in Princeton and Hamilton Square, New Jersey, Kintur Sanghvi, MD, FACC, FSCAI, offers the broadest array of treatment options for people who have suffered from a heart attack, as well as preventive care to reduce the risk of heart attacks.
+As a leading cardiologist in Princeton and Hamilton, New Jersey, Kintur Sanghvi, MD, FACC, FSCAI, offers the broadest array of treatment options for people who have suffered from a heart attack, as well as preventive care to reduce the risk of heart attacks.
 At NJ Heart & Vascular Care, each patient is carefully evaluated so care can be customized for each patient's medical needs.
 Call or book an appointment online today.

 A heart attack occurs when the flow of blood to the heart is suddenly interrupted, resulting in a reduction in the amount of oxygen the heart muscle receives.

 When the heart senses an unusually low level of oxygen, the muscle cells send out pain signals and trigger other symptoms like sweating and lightheadedness, as well as releasing special proteins into the bloodstream.

 The most common cause of heart attacks is an arterial blockage, usually occurring when sticky, fatty substances called plaque build up inside the arteries.
 Plaque clings to the artery walls and narrows the diameter of the vessels, restricting blood flow.

 Less commonly, blood flow can be interrupted when the vessels “spasm” and constrict, a condition called Prinzmetal angina.

 What are the symptoms of a heart attack?